-Confronted with the general tradeoff between classification accuracy and inference cost, we advocate a hybrid inference framework which seeks to combine the advantages of both small and large models.
-Specifically, we study the problem, \textit{given a user specified cost budget and a group of ML classifiers of different capacity and cost, assign classifiers to resolve different image classification queries so that the aggregated accuracy is maximized and {the overall cost is under the budget}}.
-We formally define it as the \textit{optimal model portfolio} problem (details in \Cref{sec:problem_def}).
+Confronted with the general trade-off between classification accuracy and inference cost, we advocate a hybrid inference framework which seeks to combine the advantages of both small and large models.
+Specifically, we study the problem, \textit{how to optimally select and assign models to different classification queries in order to achieve the highest accuracy while adhering to a limited cost budget?} We formally refer to it as the \textit{optimal model portfolio} problem (details in \Cref{sec:problem_def}).
 Our approach is motivated by the observation that while small classifiers typically have reduced accuracy over the population, they can still agree with large classifiers on certain queries a large proportion of the time, which suggests the existence of a subset of ``easy'' queries on which even small classifiers can make the right prediction.
-This is also illustrated in \Cref{fig:intro_complementary} where we plot the frequency with which different classifiers successfully make the right prediction on the same image queries.
-For instance, ResNet-18~\citep{he2016deep} can correctly classify $75\%$ of the images on which SwinV2-B~\citep{liu2022swin} makes the right prediction, suggesting that we can replace SwinV2-B with ResNet-18 on these image queries, saving significant inference costs without any accuracy drop (details in \Cref{sec:eval}).
+This is also illustrated in \Cref{fig:intro_complementary} where we plot the frequency with which different classifiers successfully make the right prediction on the same classification queries.
+Taking image classification as an example, a small classifier, ResNet-18~\citep{he2016deep}, can correctly classify $75\%$ of the images on which the large classifier, SwinV2-B~\citep{liu2022swin}, makes the right prediction, suggesting that we can replace SwinV2-B with ResNet-18 on these image queries, saving significant inference costs without any accuracy drop (details in \Cref{sec:eval}).